-Maria Montessori envisioned education for the elementary child as holistic, purposeful, and comprehensive.
+Maria Montessori envisioned education for the child as holistic, purposeful, and comprehensive.
 She saw the goal of education as “the development of a complete human being, oriented to the environment, and adapted to his or her time, place, and culture.”
-There are three key elements in our AMI (Association Montessori Internationale) recognized programs:
+There are three key elements in our AMI (Association Montessori Internationale) recognized programs.
+These elements distinguish us from traditional models of education.

 1. The Child